yinx/360docs/docs.md

 #### Spring boot

 Spring boot makes it easy to create stand-alone Spring based applications with very little spring configuration.
-It features embedded services like tomcat, jetty or undertow and much more.
+It features embedded services like Tomcat, Jetty or Undertow and much more.
 An easy service we used to start our microservices is <https://start.spring.io>.
 It allows you to generate a basic Spring boot project with the dependencies you want to use.